gisachris/gisachris/README.md

 ![banner design final 2023 june](https://github.com/gisachris/gisachris/assets/125574259/b6e84b1d-8f2d-4a24-b9cf-5b38d9e27cb4)
 ## Hello👋.
 My name is Gisa Chris
 Welcome to my humble temple 🛕 of Code.
 I'm passionate about tackling complex problems and coding challenges, as well as crafting visually stunning websites and web applications with exceptional design and functionality.
-Currently, I am a full-time student at Microverse, an online school of development, where I'm deepening my knowledge in JavaScript, React, Ruby on Rails, and Database integration solutions.
+Currently, I am a student at AUCA University and do personal Projects on the side where I'm deepening my knowledge of different web-based technologies.

 Beyond the world of Software Engineering 👨‍💻, I have a few other interests that keep me engaged.
 I'm an avid basketball player 🏀, finding joy and competitiveness on the court.
 I also appreciate the art of animation 🎨🖼️ and enjoy watching documentaries :shipit: to expand my horizons and gain new perspectives.